AMSAT-NA/PacSatFSKBoard/NOTES.md

 # TODO

-Maybe add smaller decoupling caps on the output of the SPPA power to help with feedback.

-Figure out a way to split out the PA after the L match and the filter so it's easy to isolate those subsystems and add another U.FL connector.
-Probably have to add another capacitor.

 Look at adding the TVS diode on the PA per the datasheet schematics.

 Replace the RF switches, the packages the Qorvo parts are in are too